About

 Judging process: The award winner will be selected each year by the Awards Committees of BDRP and DNTS, with approval of the Council of the society administering the award that year, using the criteria listed above under "Eligibility."

-For the 2024 award, nominations should be sent to Bethany Hannas, BDRP Awards Committee Chair, hannas_bethany@lilly.com, no later than December 31, 2023.
+For the 2025 award, nominations should be sent to Michael Williams, DNTS Awards Committee Chair, michael.williams@cchmc.org, no later than December 31, 2024.

 Nomination packages will be considered for two consecutive award cycles.